runzhe-yang/runzhe-yang.github.io/_teaching/Linear_Algebra.md

 For longer discussions with TAs and to get help in person, we strongly encourage you to come to office hours.

+**Course grades:** The final course grade will be based on the following breakdown:

 Syllabus
 ======